sagemath/sagewiki_to_gh-2022-10-10/bug3.md

 = SAGE Bug Squash Day 3 =

 The event will take place on '''THURSDAY September 20th, 2007''' and officially start at 10 am pacific standard time.
-It will go on for up to 16 hours and some people will usually meet the day after and finish up some of the leftovers.
+It will go on for 13 hours (until 10pm) and some people will usually meet the day after and finish up some of the leftovers.

 Remember the "Twisted Rule" -- Don't work on '''anything''' unless there is a trac ticket for it.